Thunder and the Void

 The central contradiction in Saren’s design is this: he desperately needs control, but his methods are fundamentally chaotic.

-He claims to abhor emotional decision-making, to favor cold logic and calculated strategy.
-But everything he does is driven by a terror so profound it dictates his every action.
-His “logic” is just fear with better vocabulary.
-His “control” is actually a constant, frantic attempt to prevent the universe from taking anything else from him.
+He claims to resent emotional decision-making but everything he does is driven by a terror so profound it dictates his every action.
+His “logic” is just fear he’s able to explain with better vocabulary.
+His “control” is actually a constant, near-frantic attempt to prevent the universe from taking anything else from him.

 This is why his possessiveness is so violent.
 He doesn’t love people—he collects them.
 Not out of affection, but because losing control of what he considers “his” would mean experiencing that original trauma all over again.
-Every crew member, every artifact, every ally is insurance against powerlessness.
+So now, every crew member, every artifact, every ally is insurance against powerlessness.

 The Performance and the Performer

-One of the most interesting design challenges with Saren was this question: Is there anything left under the performance, or has the performance consumed him entirely?
+One of the most interesting design questions with Saren was: Is there anything left under the performance, or has the performance consumed him entirely?

 Saren is Schrödinger’s authenticity.
 The theatrical persona is so complete, so practiced over centuries, that it is him now.
-But in rare, devastating moments—when someone like Calix looks at him and says “the storm you hold back must be immense”—the mask cracks, and you see the terrified amnesiac boy adrift in wreckage.
+But in rare moments when someone like Calix looks at him and says “the storm you hold back must be immense”—the mask cracks, and you see the terrified amnesiac boy adrift in wreckage.

 Those moments are violations for him.
 To be seen is to lose control.
 To be understood is to be vulnerable.
 And vulnerability, for Saren, is death.